AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

 * :code:`Reset` is analyzed in the context of each of its calls

   - If the values of :code:`Table`, :code:`A`, :code:`B` are precise enough,
-    AbsInt can deduce that :code:`Idx in Table'Range`
+    AbsInt can deduce that :ada:`Idx in Table'Range`

   - Otherwise, an alarm is emitted (for sound analysis)